AutoxingTech/axbot_restbook/docs/reference/services.md

 ## Jack Device Up/Down

-Raise up or lower down the jack device.
-The state of the jack device is in Websocket [Jack State](./websocket.md#jack-state).
+Raise or lower the jack device.
+The state of the jack device is available via the WebSocket [Jack State](./websocket.md#jack-state).

 ```bash
 curl -X POST \